KittehOrg/KittehIRCClientLib/docs/advanced/sasl.md

 ### PLAIN Mechanism

-Formally described in [RFC 4616](https://tools.ietf.org/html/rfc4616), the PLAIN mechanism sends an authcid (username to login with), password and optionally an authzid (username to impersonate) **in plaintext**.
+Formally described in [RFC 4616](https://tools.ietf.org/html/rfc4616), the PLAIN mechanism sends an authcid (account name to login with), password and optionally an authzid (account name to impersonate) **in plaintext**.
 As mentioned in the RFC, this mechanism **SHOULD NOT** be used without adequate socket security.
 In practice, this means the PLAIN mechanism should never be used without TLS.